 - additional cinnamon , for topping

 - In large bowl toss apple slices with lemon juice.
 In a large skillet, melt the butter over medium heat.
-Add apples, stir in brown sugar, cinnamon, and nutmeg.
+Add apples, stir in coconut sugar, cinnamon, and nutmeg.
 Cook, stirring, until apples are tender, about 4-5 minutes.
 Mix cornstarch with about 2 teaspoons of water and stir into apple mixture.
 Let cook until thickened, about 1-2 minutes.
 Remove from heat and let cool slightly.

 - Lightly oil or coat a 9 X 13-inch baking dish with nonstick cooking spray and set aside.